8lex/SA-Gogen/README.md

 At default all inputs are enabled

 ## Index Setup
-make sure the following indexes either configured or you change the indexes of the yml files.
+Make sure the following indexes either configured or you change the indexes in the inputs.conf.
 * web
-* business
 * os

 ## Inputs:
 * weblog
     * index = web
-* businessevent
-    * index = business
 ### nixOS
 * nixOS/bandwidth
     * index = os